 What is CNIL?

 The CNIL, Commission Nationale Informatique & Libertés, is the French Data Protection Agency that operates in accordance with the French Data Protection Act, 1978 and its Amendment of June 2018.
-The French legislation aligns with GDPR, but also provides specific provisions based on GDPR’s clauses permitting EU member states to enact national legislations.
+The French legislation aligns with GDPR but also provides specific provisions based on GDPR’s clauses permitting EU member states to enact national legislation.

 CNIL has power to enforce all the data protection laws in France, which means they enforce:

 CNIL published data protection guidelines in order to clarify the subject matter and help businesses comply easily.
 The cookie guidelines are one of the documents.

 In light of the strengthened GDPR requirements, the CNIL published guidelines on cookies and similar technologies in 2019.
 The guidelines banned the use of cookie walls in France which led to several industry associations to challenge the ban.